 Glasnevin Cemetery, located north of Dublin City centre, is the final resting place of over 1.5 million Dubliners.
 Given that the current population of Dublin is just over 1 million, this means that there are more people interred there than actually live in Dublin today.
 Many significant historical Irish people are buried here but it also contains the graves of rich and poor and all shades in between.
-The cemetery has borne witness to the life and times that has shaped Ireland since the mid-1800s.
+The cemetery has borne witness to the life and times that have shaped Ireland since the mid-1800s.
 This makes it a must for history buffs and those wishing to trace some family history.

 Under British rule in the early 19th century, the state religion in Ireland was Anglican.
 However, the population of Ireland was overwhelmingly Roman Catholic.
 The Penal Laws had been introduced by the authorities to restrict Catholic practise and worship.
 As a result, Catholics in Dublin could either be buried in Protestant graveyards where there was a ban on Catholic prayers or they could be buried in an area to the west of the city known as Bullys Acre, in Kilmainham.
 This was common ground and had been used as a burial place for many centuries.
-The practise of body snatching had become a serious problem there and a serious cholera outbreak in 1832 had led to a serious congestion.
+The practice of body snatching had become a serious problem there and a serious cholera outbreak in 1832 had led to serious congestion.

 The Catholic Association, led by Daniel OConnell, campaigned for the rights of Catholics and in 1831 they bought lands in Glasnevin to construct a proper cemetery, not just for Catholics, but for all religions and none.
-The cemetery opened in 1832 and the first burial to take place was 11 year old Michael Carey from Dulin city.
+The cemetery opened in 1832 and the first burial to take place was 11-year-old Michael Carey from Dulin city.
 A feature of the cemetery is the high perimeter wall with integrated lookout towers to guard against body snatching.
 Daniel OConnell died in 1847 and is interred in the cemetery.
 A Round Tower marks the spot where his tomb is located.
 OConnell Street in Dublin is also named in his honour.

 The Irish War of Independence